rlf-arlut/tmrg/doc/source/implementation.rst

     set_dont_touch /designs/comb06TMR/nets/in

-The file contains minimum set (to our knowledge) of rules which from one side ensures that the triplication is not optimized and from the other side does not prevent DC from optimizing the actual logic.
+The file contains minimum set (to our knowledge) of rules which from one side ensures that the triplication is not optimized out and from the other side does not prevent DC from optimizing the actual logic.
 To load the file in RC you can:

 .. code-block:: bash